mozilla/gecko-dev/tools/profiler/docs/sandbox.rst

 The profiler now offers a way to track sandbox violations happening from child processes on Linux systems.
 One can also rely on `MOZ_PROFILER_STARTUP=1`.
-Please make sure you select the `Debug` preset.
+Please make sure you select the `Debug` preset and that you enable the `Sandbox` feature.
+If you make use of a different preset, make sure the threads list includes `SandboxProfilerEmitter` to capture both threads.

 It will record sandbox requests (child process system calls intercepted) as well as audit (deny decision, whether the sandbox is running in permissive mode